Sarah Kerrigan: In StarCraft II: Heart of the Swarm

-Her next appearance was in StarCraft II: Heart of the Swarm, where she is the central character, and it tells the story of her further fate, and of the Zerg Swarm as well.
-Once again a human, Kerrigan is brought by Raynor to a secret research facility run by Valerian Mengsk to determine how much of her skill at controlling Zerg remains from her time as the Queen of Blades.
-However, the facility is attacked by Dominion forces and while Kerrigan and Valerian manage to escape, Raynor becomes trapped.
-After returning to look for him, Kerrigan hears Mengsk's announcement that he was captured and executed.
-To enact revenge against Mengsk, Kerrigan, while traveling through the sector to reunite the Zerg Swarm under her control, is approached by Zeratul.
-Zeratul tells her to travel to Zerus, the original homeworld of the Zerg, where the primal Zerg are in a constantly evolving state.
-Kerrigan, initially reluctant, is convinced after Zeratul tells her there she can obtain enough power to move on with her vengeance plans.
-On Zerus, Kerrigan learns that Amon stole a large portion of the Zerg from Zerus and bound them to a single overriding will, making them Amon's slaves as part of his plot to destroy both the Zerg and Protoss and remake life in his own image.
-Kerrigan enters a chrysalis in the first Zerg spawning pool and emerges, transforming again into the primal Queen of Blades.
-She also realizes that Amon's lingering taint was partially responsible for the crimes she committed during the Brood War.
-Mengsk contacts Kerrigan and reveals that Raynor was not killed, but is held as a hostage instead, threatening to kill him should she wage war against the Dominion.
-With help from Valerian and Raynor's Raiders, Kerrigan manages to rescue Raynor, but is rejected by him for renouncing the human self that he worked so hard to restore.
-Now in full control of the Zerg Swarm once again, Kerrigan launches an attack on the Dominion's main world, Korhal, to defeat Mengsk.
+Kerrigan is the main character in StarCraft II: Heart of the Swarm.
+After regaining her human form, Kerrigan is brought by Raynor to a secret research facility run by Valerian Mengsk to determine if she can still control the Zerg.
+However, the facility is attacked by Dominion forces and while Kerrigan and Valerian escape, Raynor is captured.
+Mengsk's publicly announces he has executed Raynor, and while planning to enact revenge against him, Kerrigan is approached by Zeratul, who tells her to travel to Zerus, the original homeworld of the Zerg.
+On Zerus, Kerrigan learns that a being called Amon stole a large portion of the Zerg from the planet and bound them to the Overmind, making them Amon's slaves as part of his plot to destroy both the Zerg and Protoss and remake life in his own image.
+Kerrigan learns that the Overmind created her as an attempt to free to Zerg from Amon's control.
+Kerrigan chooses to increase her power by entering a chrysalis, transforming again into a Zerg and Terran hybrid, though this time retaining her original personality.
+Mengsk contacts Kerrigan and reveals that Raynor was not killed, but is being held as a hostage.
+He threatens to kill Raynor if she goes to war against the Dominion.
+With help from Valerian and Raynor's forces, Kerrigan manages to rescue Raynor, but is rejected by him for choosing to return to her Zerg form.
+Now in full control of the Zerg, Kerrigan launches an attack on the Dominion's main world, Korhal, to defeat Mengsk.
 Valerian convinces her to permit civilian evacuation.
 As a result, Raynor and his raiders reinforce her assault on the imperial palace.
-Confronting Mengsk face to face, Kerrigan is almost killed by the Xel'naga artifact before Raynor disables it.
-Kerrigan kills Mengsk, and bids Raynor farewell to prepare the swarm for "the greatest battle they'll ever face".
+Confronting Mengsk, Kerrigan is almost killed by the Xel'naga artifact before Raynor disables it.
+Kerrigan kills Mengsk, and leaves Raynor to prepare the swarm for the fight against Amon.